Thursday, May 17, 2007

 You see, deep down inside, modern people don’t really want to be free.
 Been there, done that.
 What they want is to be protected and safe.
 ‘Risk’ is the new N word - a dirty word that must be expunged from our society.
 In fact, we have reached the point where taking even a minimal risk can be a crime, punishable in a court of law.

 And speaking of stupid risks - it seems to me that it’s far riskier to have unprotected sex these days.
 If the government was really interested in protecting us it would punish anyone who engages in sex without a condom.
 Maybe give ‘em some demerit points on their driver’s licenses or something if they are caught doing it in a car.
 It seems a little inconsistent to fine someone for not wearing a seatbelt but let them get off scott free when it comes to something as dangerous as not wearing a condom.
-Especially for gays.
-The fine for them should be double, given the significant health risk.

-After all, if government insists on being in the business of protecting us from our own indiscretions and bad decisions, it might as well take its role seriously, and start by addressing the proliferation of AIDS.
+After all, if government insists on being in the business of protecting us from our own indiscretions and bad decisions, it might as well take its role seriously, and start by addressing the proliferation of STDs.
 After that, it can get on with enforcing the seatbelt laws.
 It’s simply a matter of setting the right priorities.

 Tuesday, May 01, 2007